Max Beloff, Baron Beloff: Early life

-Beloff was born on 2 July 1913 at 21 York House, Fieldway Crescent, Islington, London and was the oldest child of a Jewish family who had moved to England in 1903 from Russia.
+Beloff was born on 2 July 1913 at 21 York House, Fieldway Crescent, Islington, London and was the oldest child of a Russian-Jewish family who had moved to England in 1903 from the Russian Empire.
 He was the elder son in a family of five children of merchant Semion (Simon) Beloff (born Semion Rubinowicz) and his wife Maria (Marie) Katzin.
 His sister Anne later married German-born Nobel Prize–winning biochemist Ernst Boris Chain in 1948.
 His sister Renee Soskin was a politician and educationalist.
 His other sister Nora Beloff was a journalist and political correspondent.
 His brother was the psychologist John Beloff.
 His paternal great-grandmother was Leah Horowitz-Winograd, the sister Eliyahu Shlomo Horowitz-Winograd and a descendant of the Hasidic master, Shmelke Horowitz of Nikolsburg (1726-1778).
 The young Beloff was educated at St Paul's School, and then studied Modern History at Corpus Christi College, Oxford where he graduated with first-class honours.
 (Scholar; MA; Honorary Fellow, 1993).